appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 ### Google maps

- You must configure Google Maps for your instance to enable the Maps widget  For more information, see [Google Maps](/getting-started/setup/instance-configuration/email).
+In order to use the Maps widget, you need to configure Google Maps for your instance.
+For more information, see [Google Maps](/getting-started/setup/instance-configuration/email).